Environmental protection expenditure

 Environmental protection expenditure of specialised producers

-Among the EU Member States, the expenditure of specialised producers on environmental protection generally ranged between 0.4 % and 1.5 % when compared with GDP, with an EU-27 average of 1.2 % in 2011 – see Figure 6.
-Only Finland (2010), Slovakia, Latvia and Luxembourg had lower ratios, while at the other end of the range, Estonia recorded by far the highest ratio (3.5 % of GDP in 2010); Austria (2009) and Romania were the only other EU Member States to record environmental protection expenditure by specialised producers that was in excess of 1.5 % of GDP.
-The differences between countries may, at least to some degree, reflect whether the public sector provides services itself, or whether these activities have been contracted out to specialised producers; they may also be related to the specialisation and concentration of particular industrial activities within each country – for example, wastewater treatment or waste management may be internalised within industrial plants in order to recycle or re-use some of the materials that are discarded as part of the production process.
+Among the EU Member States, the expenditure of specialised producers on environmental protection generally ranged between 0.4 % and 1.5 % of GDP, with an EU-28 average of 1.14 % in 2012 — see Figure 5.
+Only Slovenia (2011), Slovakia, Croatia and Finland (also 2011) had lower ratios, while at the other end of the range, Estonia (2011) and Austria (2010) recorded by far the highest ratios (2.81 % and 2.53 % of GDP, respectively); Romania was the only other EU Member State to record environmental protection expenditure by specialised producers that was in excess of 1.5 % of GDP.
+These differences between countries may, at least to some degree, reflect whether the public sector provides services itself, or whether these activities have been contracted out to specialised producers; they may also be related to the specialisation and concentration of particular industrial activities within each country — for example, wastewater treatment or waste management may be internalised within industrial plants in order to recycle or re-use some of the materials that are discarded as part of the production process.

-The vast majority of the environmental protection expenditure made by specialised producers was allocated to waste management and wastewater treatment (see Figure 7).
+With the exception of Malta, in all EU Member States the vast majority of the environmental protection expenditure made by specialised producers was allocated to waste management and wastewater treatment (see Table 2).

 Environmental protection expenditure by industry

-An average of 0.41 % of GDP was spent on environmental protection by industry across the EU-27 in 2011 (see Figure 8).
-This ratio was generally within the range of 0.3 % to 0.8 % of GDP.
+An average of 0.39 % of GDP was spent on environmental protection by industry across the EU-28 in 2012 (see Figure 6).
+Among the EU Member States this ratio was generally within the range of 0.2 % to 0.8 % of GDP, falling below this range in Portugal, the United Kingdom (2011) and France (2010).

-In 2011, more than two thirds (69 %) of the EU-27’s environmental protection expenditure made by industry could be attributed to the manufacturing subsector.
-This relatively high share is not surprising given that this subsector is far larger – according to most economic measures – than the mining and quarrying subsector or the electricity, gas and water supply subsector.
+In 2012, about two thirds (67.0 %) of the EU-28’s environmental protection expenditure made by industry could be attributed to manufacturing.
+This relatively high share is not surprising given that this activity is far larger — according to most economic measures — than the mining and quarrying subsector or the electricity, gas and water supply subsector.